firebolt-db/godocs/docs/sql_reference/functions-reference/window/percent-rank.md

 Calculates the relative rank of the current row within an ordered data set, as `( rank - 1 ) / ( rows - 1 )`
 where rank is the current row's rank within the partition, and rows is the number of rows in the partition.
 PERCENT_RANK always returns values from 0 to 1 inclusive.
 The first row in any set has a `PERCENT_RANK` of 0.

-See also [CUME_DIST](./cume-dist.md), which returns the cumulative distribution of the current row in relation to other rows in the same partition within an ordered data set.
-For more information on usage, please refer to [Window Functions](./index.md).

 ## Syntax
 {: .no_toc}